 Look at the tabs on the left side of the page and click “security and login.”

 Another security option uses the thing Facebook revolves around: your friends.
-Called “trusted contacts,” it sends three to five friends of your choice a recovery code to help sign you back in should Facebook lock you out.
+Called “trusted contacts,” it sends three to five Facebook friends of your choice a recovery code to help sign you back in, should Facebook lock you out.
 Not only does it help when you’ve forgotten your password and failed multiple login attempts, but it can also limit the threat of someone accessing your account.

 Part of making your personal information safe on Facebook warrants a second look at your login credentials.
 It’s worth asking whether your email address is the same one you use to access sensitive financial data, such as online banking.
 If so, consider going with an email you can dedicate solely to Facebook or banking.

 Another area that may have room for improvement is your password.
 Even if it meets the criteria Facebook asks for, a password should never be identical to others you use.
-Make your Facebook password unique in case another account becomes compromised.
+Make your Facebook password unique in case another private account becomes compromised.

 Adjusting Your Privacy Settings

 At the top of the “your activity” section is “who can see your future posts?”
-That comes in handy if you want to limit the number of people who can view your posts.
+That comes in handy if you want to limit the number of people who can see your posts.
 Feel free to narrow your audience by selecting a category, such as location or groups.